Mapping High-Performance Regions in Battery Scheduling across Data Uncertainty, Battery Design, and Planning Horizons: Introduction

 This apparent insensitivity can be explained, at least in part, by a structural property of many battery systems used in practice.
 Batteries with high power-to-capacity ratios (high C-rates) can complete full charge–discharge cycles over relatively short time scales.
 As a result, even when a long optimization horizon is considered, the scheduling decisions that materially affect battery operation are predominantly influenced by near-term information.
 Far-future data, although formally included in the optimization problem, often has negligible impact on optimal decisions \cite{ZHONG2023909}.

-This observation motivates the concept of an \emph{effective planning horizon}: the portion of the nominal optimization horizon over which future information can meaningfully influence scheduling decisions, given the battery’s physical constraints.
+This observation reveals a \emph{saturation} behaviour in the marginal value of extending the optimization horizon, whereby additional forecast information eventually ceases to meaningfully affect scheduling decisions.
+This motivates the concept of an \emph{effective planning horizon}: the optimization horizon beyond which future information no longer influences scheduling decisions, given the battery’s physical constraints.
 Importantly, this effective planning horizon emerges endogenously from the interaction between battery dynamics and the temporal structure of the input data, and persists even under perfect foresight.
 In this sense, fast-cycling batteries exhibit a self-limiting effect on the optimization window, naturally reducing exposure to long-term forecast uncertainty .

 In many practical settings, this self-limiting effect is further reinforced by the structure of forecast data.
 For example, electricity prices, photovoltaic generation, and wind power production are often driven by weather processes, for which short-term forecasts are relatively reliable.
 Consequently, fast lithium-ion batteries frequently make decisions before forecast uncertainty unfolds severely, which partially explains why horizon length may appear to have limited importance in industrial applications.